typescript-eslint/typescript-eslint/packages/eslint-plugin/docs/rules/array-type.md

 This rule is purely a stylistic rule for maintaining consistency in your project.
 You can turn it off if you don't want to keep a consistent style for array types.

+However, keep in mind that inconsistent style can harm readability in a project.
+We recommend picking a single option for this rule that works best for your project.